These Paleo Pancakes are the most delicious light and grain-free pancakes to start the day.

 You can also rewarm the pancakes in a sandwich press or toaster.

 These gluten-free pancakes freeze very well.
-They can be kept for up to 3 months in zip lock bags and thawed in the fridge the day before serving.
+They can be kept for up to 3 months in zip-lock bags in the freezer and thawed in the fridge the day before serving.

 Below I listed some options to make this paleo breakfast recipe even if you have some allergy to the ingredients listed above: